yodertv/Reminders/doc/README.md

 - Support addvertisments.
 - Add a print feature.

+### Version 0.5.4 (11.25.2016)
+- Delt with layout on bigger screens and handling iPhone 5 size.

 ### Version 0.5.3 (11.13.2016)
 - Updated to the latest stable version of angular 1.5.8.
 - Make copyright footer small enough for iphone 5.